adhbh/ewa-graphql/Readme.md

 })
 ```

-Now let us create the special Query object which is the `root` of our graphql schema.
+We will now create the special Query object which is the `root` of our graphql schema.
 The `root` will contain a `user` field which should be of type `UserType`.

 ```
 const QueryType = new GraphQLObjectType({